 - Strain and Serve.
 When the meat is tender, remove it from the vegetables.
 Strain the broth through a fine sieve and, if necessary, reduce it slightly to concentrate the flavor.

 - Prepare the sauce (velouté).
 In a saucepan, melt the remaining 2 tablespoons butter, whisk in the flour, and cook for 2 to 3 minutes to make a blond roux.
 Gradually add some of the hot broth, whisking it until smooth, to form a creamy sauce.
 Simmer for a few minutes until thickened.
-In a bowl add beat the egg yolks with the cream, then stir in a bit of the hot sauce to temper.
+In a bowl, add and beat the egg yolks with the cream, then stir in a bit of the hot sauce to temper.
 Off the heat, whisk the mixture back into the sauce, but do not bring to a boil.
 Add the lemon juice, salt, and pepper to taste.

 - Finish and Serve.
 Coat the veal and vegetables with the sauce and serve immediately.
 Traditionally served with steamed rice or buttered noodles.